DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Conclusion

 \section{Conclusion}

-We present \ourName{}, a method for collecting demonstrations of dexterous manipulation tasks by using measured forces to extract force-informed actions from kinesthetic demonstrations. \ourName{} enables us to demonstrate contact-rich tasks that are difficult to demonstrate using current widely-used retargeting-based data collection methods.
+Using \ourName{}, we are able to collect robot demonstrations of contact-rich tasks that are difficult to demonstrate using current widely-used retargeting-based data collection methods.
 Policies trained on our force-informed actions achieve an average success rate of 76\% across six tasks, whereas policies trained on actions that do not account for contact forces have near-zero success rates.

 While we acknowledge that \ourName{} may not be best suited for large-scale data collection, it shows how we can obtain actions that account for contact forces and that these force-informed actions are valuable for policy learning.
-We hope that these insights not only enhance existing data collection methods \cite{chi2024universal, wei2024hirohand}, but also inform the design of future methods.
-Additionally, \ourName{} is a valuable research tool that makes it possible for us to study the impact of force-sensing on imitation learning for contact-rich dexterous manipulation.
-In future work, we will study alternative means of providing demonstrations that retain the benefits of kinesthetic teaching, namely methods that allow the operator to use full dexterity of robot and provide direct haptic feedback.
+We hope these insights not only enhance existing data collection methods \cite{chi2024universal, wei2024hirohand}, but also inform the design of future methods.
+Additionally, \ourName{} is a valuable research tool that enables us to study the impact of force-sensing on imitation learning for contact-rich dexterous manipulation.
+In future work, we will study alternative means of providing demonstrations that allow the operator to use full dexterity of robot and provide direct haptic feedback.